adsabs/pdfie-training-data/docs/src/uncat.md

 **The `.doc.toml` extension** gives high-level document metadata.

-**The `.rr.txt` extension** gives resolved references: both a refstring and an ADS bibcode, if the refstring resolves to one.
+**The `.rs.txt` extension** gives the ground-truth refstrings, folded to one per line.
 These use Unicode to match typography as precisely as possible, and do *not* use HTML.
+Numbering typography such as leading `[3]` should not be included.
+Hyphens introduced for linebreaks should be removed.